OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   - You start from a freshly flashed SD card, setup the system to emit its own network, install the required softwares and configure them.
   - Configuration steps will require an Internet connection.
-  - Once the configuration is completed, the Internet connection is not required any more, `ssh` and `scp` will do the job.
+  - Once the configuration is completed, the Internet connection is not required anymore, `ssh` and `scp` will do the job.

 #### So, let's go.
 - Use [Raspberry Pi imager](https://www.raspberrypi.com/software/) to flash a new SD Card
   - Make sure `SSH` is enabled (it's a setting parameter in the Raspberry Pi imager).
   - Create a user named `pi` (this is the name we use below, choose your own if you want to)